Emanuele-20/Emanuele-20/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on nice and interesting front-end project
+- :blue_book: I graduated from Makers, an amazing and intense cooding bootcamp
 - :computer: I’m currently learning React and NodeJS
 - :office: I’m currently looking for a Junior Software Developer position
 - 🤔 I’m looking for help with interesting new study sources